bradleyeckert/chad/doc/spif.md

 There are no byte lanes in the bus, so `sel_o` is assumed high.
 Since `cyc_o` is always the same as `stb_o`, it is not duplicated.

-### Exception parameter

-An exception occurs when there is an error.
-Exceptions are handled by issuing a hard reset to the CPU and rebooting.
-After cold boot, the exception register can be read to determine the reset source.
-0 means POR.

 ## Sample MCU

 The MCU in the `verilog` folder connects to SPI flash and a USB UART such as CH330N.